MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 where the returned value is an array of the measurement results.
 Note that [`ApplyToEach`](xref:Microsoft.Quantum.Canon.ApplyToEach) and [`ForEach`](xref:Microsoft.Quantum.Arrays.ForEach) are in the [`Microsoft.Quantum.Canon`](xref:Microsoft.Quantum.Canon) and [`Microsoft.Quantum.Arrays`](xref:Microsoft.Quantum.Arrays) namespaces, requiring additional `open` statements for each.

-If we move the `@EntryPoint()` attribute to precede this new operation (note there can only be one such line in a file), attempting to run it with simply `dotnet run` results in an error message which indicates what additional command-line options are required, and how to express them.
+If one moves the `@EntryPoint()` attribute to precede this new operation (note there can only be one such line in a file), attempting to run it with simply `dotnet run` results in an error message which indicates what additional command-line options are required, and how to express them.

 The general format for the command line is actually `dotnet run [options]`, and callable arguments are provided there.
 In this case, the argument `n` is missing, and it shows that we need to provide the option `-n <n>`.
-To run `MeasureSuperpositionArray` for `n=4` qubits, we therefore use
+To run `MeasureSuperpositionArray` for `n=4` qubits, you need to run:

 ```dotnetcli
 dotnet run -n 4